-In addition, the following equipment is entirely dependent on the 110-volt generator or outside source: roof air conditioner, refrigerator (when placed in 110-volt mode), microwave oven, ice maker, vacuum cleaner and other 110-volt electrical equipment used at convenience outlets.
+In addition, the following equipment is entirely dependent on 110-volt current: roof air conditioner, refrigerator (when placed in 110-volt mode), microwave oven, and any 110-volt electrical equipment used at convenience outlets.

-EXTERNAL POWER CORD (Shore-line)
+EXTERNAL POWER CORD (Shoreline)

 The external utility power cord (commonly referred to as a "shoreline") is stored in the utility compartment on the left (driver's) side of the coach.